WordPress/hosting-handbook/server-environment.md

 _IMPORTANT: WordPress 6.0 has beta support for [PHP 8.0](https://make.wordpress.org/core/2020/11/23/wordpress-and-php-8-0/) and [PHP 8.1](https://make.wordpress.org/core/2022/01/10/wordpress-5-9-and-php-8-0-8-1/).
 If used some of these versions may get some Warnings._

+### About PHP

+PHP 8.0 is maintained by the PHP Community only in a Security fix only basis, starting 2022-11-26.
+Keeping your PHP to the latest stable version is important for WordPress speed and security.

 Versions prior to PHP 7.4 are not maintained by the PHP Community, although they may receive security updates from operating systems distributions.
-Security support for PHP 7.3 ended in 2021-12-06 which means that even if there are security problems with it, official versions won't be released.
+Security support for PHP 7.4 ended in 2022-11-06 which means that even if there are security problems with it, official versions won't be released.
 Keeping your PHP to the latest stable version is important for WordPress speed and security.

+End of life PHP versions:

+* PHP 7.4: 2022-11-28 _last release: 7.4.33_
+* PHP 7.3: 2021-12-06 _last release: 7.3.33_
+* PHP 7.2: 2020-11-30 _last release: 7.2.34_
+* PHP 7.1: 2019-12-01 _last release: 7.1.33_
+* PHP 7.0: 2019-01-10 _last release: 7.0.33_
+* PHP 5.6: 2018-12-31 _last release: 5.6.40_

 ### PHP Extensions